Direct-shift gearbox: Transverse DSG

 At the start of 2008, another world-first 70 kg seven-speed DSG transaxle (Volkswagen Group internal code: DQ200, parts code prefix: 0AM, 0CW) became available.
 It differs from the six-speed DSG, in that it uses two single-plate dry clutches (of similar diameter).
 This clutch pack was designed by LuK Clutch Systems, Gmbh.
-This seven-speed DSG is used in smaller front-wheel-drive cars with smaller-displacement engines with lower torque outputs, such as the Volkswagen Golf Mk6, Volkswagen Polo Mk5, and the new SEAT Ibiza.
+This seven-speed DSG is used in smaller front-wheel-drive cars with smaller-displacement engines with lower torque outputs, such as the Volkswagen Golf Mk6, Volkswagen Polo Mk5, the SEAT Ibiza, and the Škoda Yeti, especially in combination with the 1.2 TSI/TFSI (EA111) engine.
 It has been paired to engines with up to 250 N·m.
 This new DQ200 uses just 1 litre of specialised DSG fluid for the hydraulics and 1.7 litres of gearbox oil.
 In contrast, the DSG gearboxes with wet clutches use 7 litres (5.5 litres for a service) for both hydraulics and gearbox lubrication.